 Eventually, you may work up to having a gym membership or buying exercise equipment.
 To start, though, keep it very simple so that you ease your body and mind into the new routine.

 With taking simple first steps, you won’t give up so quickly because you don’t have so many barriers to overcome.
 After getting a routine that works you can then start adding things in.
-You can find many great recommendations for simple morning exercise routines online in articles such as this or this one.
+You can find many great recommendations for simple morning exercise routines online in articles such as this one.

 Eat a Healthy Breakfast